EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/11_create-tic-tac-toe-contract.md

 }
 ```

-You can see the final tic.tac.toe.cpp below:
+You can see the final tic.tac.toe.cpp in the next section.

 ## Final Contract Code
 The final state of the tic.tac.toe.cpp file: